demisto/content/Packs/Palo_Alto_Networks_WildFire/Playbooks/WildFire_-_Detonate_file_v2_README.md

-Detonate one or more files using the Wildfire integration.
+Detonate one or more files using the Wildfire v2 integration.
 This playbook returns relevant reports to the War Room and file reputations to the context data.
 The detonation supports the following file types - APK, JAR, DOC, DOCX, RTF, XLS, XLSX, PPT, PPTX, OOXML, PE32, PE, PDF, DMG, PKG, RAR, 7Z, JS, ELF, HTA, LNK, VBS, PS1, PERL, PYTHON, SHELL.

-Note: Base64 encoded files are currently not supported
+Note: Base64 encoded files are currently not supported.

-This playbook is deprecated. please use the WildFire - Detonate file v2 instead.

 ## Dependencies